Comparison Between Direct Real Estate Investment vs REITs. Which One To Choose?

 What is REIT?

 A Real Estate Investment Trust or REIT is a company that owns, operates, or finances income-generating real estate or assets.
 Unlike direct real estate, you don’t need to own a physical property for an income.
 REITs combine the capital of many investors.
-REITs can be appropriate for new investors with limited experience in real estate and to diversify their portfolios.
+REITs can be appropriate for new investors with limited real estate experience and diversifying their portfolios.

 Benefits of REIT